fh2412/fh2412/README.md

 - 👋 Hi, I’m @fh2412
-- 👀 I’m interested in AI be it creating my own models or levaraging the newest technologies
+- 👀 I’m building **Memorise**, a web app to easily gather and storge photos of trips with friends
-- 🌱 I’m currently learning the pyThourch python framework and Fast.ai
+- 🌱 I’m currently learning Angular and focus on writing modular and testable code
-- 💻 I'm currently working on an Angular project creating a web app
 - 📫 How to reach me email: florianhofer024@gmail.com

 <!---